 Clothing based on the 1960s “Mad Men” styles of Don Draper and Peggy Olson helped Banana Republic post its best first-quarter sales ever this year.

-Now the Gap Inc. (GPS) brand is teaming up with a name designer - - California’s Trina Turk -- in an attempt to keep the nascent turnaround going.
+Now the Gap Inc. (GPS:US) brand is teaming up with a name designer - - California’s Trina Turk -- in an attempt to keep the nascent turnaround going.

 Banana Republic’s North American same-store sales rose 5 percent in the three months ended April 28, the most in two years, while total revenue at the unit rose 7.4 percent to a first-quarter best of $622 million, according to Gap’s website.